marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
 I kept it simple and I'm simply choosing a random image on the training set and plotting into the view alongside that image classification label.

 ###Design and Test a Model Architecture